Richard Parks instructing a beginner fly angler.

 There is one big catch: beginners generally do not catch very many trout on these trips.
 Instead, the predominant quarry for them (unlike for experienced anglers) is whitefish.
 If you are familiar with mountain whitefish and do not like catching them, any of the other beginner fly fishing trips discussed on this page will be a better choice for you.

-For in-depth information on our Yellowstone and Madison River float trips, check out the River Floats page.
+For in-depth information on our Yellowstone River float trips, check out the River Floats page.

 During this period, Yellowstone River float trips are good choices for many beginners, provided they don't mind catching primarily whitefish.
 The fish are usually abundant and of solid size, and the Yellowstone River corridor is scenic and usually offers view of interesting raptors (eagles and ospreys), as well as some other bird life.
 Another advantage many clients enjoy is the large amount of fishing time involved.
 We will generally drive only a few minutes to a launch point not far from Gardiner, launch the boats, and be fishing almost immediately, rather than having to drive a long way, walk a bit, then get fishing.
 This means that float trips probably include about an hour more time on the water than a walk-wade, even though the total duration of the trips is the same.